1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Hemochromatosis in Houston

-• Supplement management: Avoid over-the-counter iron and vitamin C supplements; consider calcium with meals to inhibit iron absorption.
+• Supplement management: Do not consume over-the-counter iron and vitamin C supplements, take calcium with food so as to avoid the absorption of iron.

 Why Choose GastroDoxs?